-Eligible patients can claim Medicare subsidies for up to 10 (temporarily increased to 20 until 31 December 2022 as part of COVID-19 response) individual and 10 group mental health services per calendar year.
+Eligible patients can claim Medicare subsidies for up to 10 individual and 10 group mental health services per calendar year.

 If a patient has not used all their psychological therapy services and/or focussed psychological strategies services in course of treatment covered by a referral within the calendar year, it is not necessary to obtain a new referral for the "unused" services.
-However, any "unused" services received from 1 January in the following year under that referral will count as part of the total of 10 services for which the patient is eligible in that calendar year.
+However, any "unused" services received from 1 January in the following year under that referral will count as part of the total services for which the patient is eligible in that calendar year.

 When patients have used all of their referred services they will need to obtain a new referral from the referring practitioner if they are eligible for further services.
-Where the patient's care is being managed by a GP or medical practitioner, the GP/medical practitioner may choose to use this visit to undertake a review of the patient's GP Mental Health Treatment Plan, Home Health Care shared care plan and/or psychiatrist assessment and management plan.
+Where the patient's care is being managed by a GP or medical practitioner, the GP/medical practitioner may choose to use this visit to undertake a review of the patient's GP Mental Health Treatment Plan and/or psychiatrist assessment and management plan.

-It is not necessary to have a new GP Mental Health Treatment Plan, Home Health Care shared care plan and/or psychiatrist assessment and management plan prepared each calendar year in order to access a new referral(s) for eligible psychological therapy services and/or focussed psychological strategies services.
-Patients continue to be eligible for rebates for psychological therapy services and/or focussed psychological strategies services while they are being managed under a GP Mental Health Treatment Plan, Home Health Care shared care plan and/or a psychiatrist assessment and management plan as long as the need for eligible services continues to be recommended in their plan.
+It is not necessary to have a new GP Mental Health Treatment Plan and/or psychiatrist assessment and management plan prepared each calendar year in order to access a new referral(s) for eligible psychological therapy services and/or focussed psychological strategies services.
+Patients continue to be eligible for rebates for psychological therapy services and/or focussed psychological strategies services while they are being managed under a GP Mental Health Treatment Plan and/or a psychiatrist assessment and management plan as long as the need for eligible services continues to be recommended in their plan.